Porteolas

 Dr. Daniel Cooper who worked with me to disprove “I needed thyroid medicine”.
 Proving I simply suffered from a bacterial imbalance in my gut.
 I had been studying nutrition (macronutrients, portions, etc).
 Having met Dr. Cooper, I learned to dig deeper into concepts such as food combination and gut health.
 A conversation I had with him (after my lunch making me sick one day) inspired me to research ‘food combinations’.

 • I understand food allergens are real.
 I’m not in position to speak of them.
 My friend Kelley is very passionate about food allergy education.
-She is the founder of ‘Food Alergy Alliance of the Midsouth ( opens in a new windowFAAM)’.
+She is the founder of ‘Food Alergy Alliance of the Midsouth (FAAM)’.
 I’ll refer you to her for support and information.

 MISLEADING INFORMATION: